emrevera/highlight-content/README.md

 # highlight-content
 Follow along and highlight content.

-This is a small snippet to create a dynamic way of highligting elements, while the background follows you along.
+This is a small snippet to create a dynamic way of highlighting elements, while the background follows you along.
 It works on any element that has a class name "hlt".

 The highlight box is built with a span: